Moya/Moya/README.md

 Project Status
 ----------------

+*We're skipping beta 6* – ain't nobody got time for that.

 This is still pretty early in its development, though it works now.
 There are plenty of [issues](https://github.com/AshFurrow/Moya/issues) open, which should give you an idea of our roadmap.
 If you have any suggestions on any of them,